 - Generating new expectations for the customer that can only be met by creating new and improved services.

 - The idea that new trends and technologies cannot be stopped.
 Better be a part of it and help actively in shaping them.

 - The hope that new technologies will be able to solve the problems of our time, such as climate change and overpopulation.

 V: Virtual Reality

 “Virtual Reality (VR) is the use of computer technology to create a simulated environment.
 Unlike traditional user interfaces, VR places the user inside an experience.
 Instead of viewing a screen in front of them, users are immersed and able to interact with 3D worlds.
 By simulating as many senses as possible, such as vision, hearing, touch, even smell, the computer is transformed into a gatekeeper to this artificial world.
 The only limits to near-real VR experiences are the availability of content and cheap computing power.”
 Source: MARXENT

 The use of Virtual reality in PropTech

-Virtual Reality is best known in the gaming industry, but it also has a huge potential for the real estate and construction sector.
+Virtual Reality is best known in the gaming industry, but it also has a huge potential in the real estate and construction sector.
 Fields of applications are:

 - Online sales made possible: Visiting a property is time intensive especially for real estate agents, who have to show the property to many different parties, but as well as for foreign investors, who might have to travel in order to see the object.